AbdLaswi/Material/Introduction_to_JavaScript.md

 true + 3 + true; // => 5
 ```

-Mixing types makes the langauge a little bit begginer friendly since not many errors will be thrown when trying to mix types which is a mistake done by begginers specially when it come to numbers.
+Mixing types makes the language a little bit beginner friendly since not many errors will be thrown when trying to mix types which is a mistake done by beginners specially when it come to numbers.

 ### Writing A Program